Skip to main content

 To the churches…Protestant—you’re the worst at the moment, Catholic, Orthodox, invite young men.
 Put up a billboard, saying young men are welcome here.

-Famously churches do have boards that say people are welcome, and I dunno, maybe that specific wording isn't the kind of thing to be putting up outside Catholic churches in particular?
-Just a thought.
+Famously churches do have boards that say people are welcome, and...
+I dunno, maybe that specific wording could be given a little more thought.